sf-wdi-25/notes/week-01-controlling-the-dom/day-04-dom/dawn-jquery/exercises.md

     * Now, change the text of *every* paragraph to the same quote.

 1. Bonus: Combine all your code into a single function called `changeAllTheThings`.
 When you call the function, it should make all your changes to the page.

+#### Hack Github with jQuery!
+Use jQuery to vandalize the WDI class notes repo!
+Follow the challenge instructions [here](jquery-github-hack-exercise/README.md).